bigdevwhale/marat555.github.io/_posts/2020-03-08-stupid-principles.md

 add_to_popular_list: true
 ---

-If you want to write understandable, flexible and maintainable code, you need to know what bad code looks like first.
+If you want to write understandable, flexible and maintainable code, you need to know how bad code looks like first.
 In this post, I will discuss bad practices that should be avoided when writing code.

 {% include figure.html path=page.thumbnail_path %}